 - Physical therapy (PT).

 - Occupational therapy (OT).

 - Speech therapy (ST).

-- Outpatient mental health therapy.

 - Other medical services used to diagnose and treat autism, including nutrition counseling and genetic testing as recommended by the treatment plan.

 NOTE: When the above PT, OT, ST services are included in an ASD treatment plan they are not subject to the combined annual maximum of 30 visits.